Recipes from a Himalayan kitchen

 What you’ll find here

-• Authentic Nepali recipes with the spice levels and techniques our families actually use.
+- Authentic Nepali recipes with the spice levels, textures, and small techniques our families really use, not toned-down versions.

-• Step-by-step instructions that respect your time without skipping the details that matter.
+- Step-by-step instructions that respect your time without skipping the details that change the result.

 Get in touch